iOS Installation Guide

-Step 3 − Fill the required information as specified in the form.
+Step 3 − Fill in the required information as specified in the form.

 Step 4 − Validate your account with your email verification and the account becomes active.

-Step 5 – After this you will be capable to download the developer tools such as Xcode which is packaged with iOS simulator and iOS SDK.
+Step 5 – After this, you will be capable to download the developer tools such as Xcode which is packaged with an iOS simulator and iOS SDK.

 iOS – Xcode Installation

-To developing iPhone and iPad apps Xcode is needed to download.
-It is an integrated development environment which provided by Apple.
+To develop iPhone and iPad apps Xcode is needed to download.
+It is an integrated development environment provided by Apple.

 - Open the App Store app on your Mac (by default it’s in the Dock).